vLAR-group/OSN/README.md

 ### Overview

-We propose the first method to represent all plausible dynamic 3D scene configurations from an input monocular video.
+We propose the first framework to represent dynamic 3D scenes in infinitely many ways from a monocular RGB video.

 <img src="figures/overview.jpg" alt="drawing" width=800/>

-Our method allows infinitely sampling of different 3D scenes that match the input monocular video in observed views:
+Our method enables infinitely sampling of different 3D scenes that match the input monocular video in observed views:

 <img src="figures/01-overview_demo.gif" alt="drawing" width=600/>